QuangLinh00/dos_tool_v1/README.md

 # dos_tool_v1
-tool shoud be use for study perpose
+tool shoud be use for study purpose